hamza-Algohary/gameoflife/README.md

 - Prevent the snake from going back.
 - **(BONUS)** Make the snake and the target bigger.
 (Hint: Make snake buffer dimensions less than that of the screen, and when drawing snake and target don't draw one pixel but instead a square of pixels, 9 pixels for example)

+# License
+This project is licensed under the GPLv3.